Ken Calvert: Space

+Social issues

-Calvert has a 24% rating from NARAL Pro-Choice America and an A+ rating from Susan B. Anthony Pro-Life America for his abortion-related voting record.
-Of the overturning of Roe v.
-Wade, Calvert said it "shifts the power to set abortion policies to Congress and to the States".
+Calvert supported the overturning of Roe v.
+Wade, saying it "shifts the power to set abortion policies to Congress and to the States".

-LGBT rights

-Calvert voted for the Defense of Marriage Act on July 12, 1996, and for the Federal Marriage Amendment on September 30, 2004, and July 18, 2006.
-He voted against the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act (in form of the Local Law Enforcement Hate Crimes Prevention Act of 2009) on April 29, 2009, and against the Don't Ask, Don't Tell Repeal Act of 2010 on December 15, 2010.
+Calvert opposed gays serving in the military.

+In 2009, he voted against the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act.

-On July 19, 2022, Calvert and 46 other Republican U.S. representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
+In July 2022, Calvert and 46 other Republican U.S. representatives voted for the Respect for Marriage Act, which codified the right to same-sex marriage in federal law.

 Personal life

+Calvert is an Episcopalian.
+Calvert was previously married to Robin Calvert; they divorced in 1993.

+Calvert's father committed suicide in 1993.

-In 1993, two Corona, California, police officers found Calvert with a prostitute in his car.
+In November 1993, two Corona police officers found Calvert with a prostitute in his car.
 He told the police that he and the woman were "just talking".
 The Press-Enterprise later went to court to force the Corona police to release the police report.
 After the report was released, Calvert admitted to having sex with the woman in his car; the police did not have enough evidence to arrest him, as there was no witness to any exchange of money.